-The checkoff program was designed to stimulate restaurants and grocery stores to sell more beef and stimulate consumers to buy more beef.
+The Checkoff program was designed to stimulate restaurants and grocery stores to sell more beef and encourage consumers to buy more beef.
 This is accomplished through initiatives such as consumer advertising, marketing partnerships, public relations, education, research and new-product development.

 The Beef Checkoff program increases profit opportunities for producers by keeping beef top-of-mind with consumers, restaurants, butchers and other food retailers.
 It also reaches out to educators, dietitians, and medical personnel and influencers.
 In short, it is always working to ensure a wholesome, quality beef-eating experience consistently.